 Back to his daily routine

-With Humanity & Inclusion's support, Jean Mario has been able to regain his autonomy and resume his daily activities.
+With Humanity & Inclusion's support, which is possible thanks to the generosity of the American people, Jean Mario has been able to regain his autonomy and resume his daily activities.

 "I’m independent again,” he says.
 “Thanks to my wheelchair, I can move around without anyone's help.
 I can get around on my own with a motorbike taxi.
 I have resumed my religious activities and I’ve recovered my mental health.”